sandepal-org/mq01-ops/xdocs/extra/sno-storage.md

 ## Install LVM operator for storage

-:closed_book: LVM is only necessary if you are using Single Node OpenShift.
-You can skip this section if you are using IBM ROKS or similar.

 A queue manager stores its persistent messages and transactions in its queue files and log files respectively.
 This file system provides a recoverable store such that when the queue manager restarts, it uses theses files to establish its